sigmdel/mochas/README.md

     Error: Mochad: Cannot decode 'Rx RF House: J Func: Bright'

-This script holds a list of X10 units numbers and corresponding Domoticiz idx numbers for dimmable lights.
+This script holds a dictionary of X10 units numbers and corresponding Domoticiz idx numbers of dimmable devices.
 It also keeps track of the last used X10 unit number.
 When a dim/bright packet is received, it attempts to decrease/increase the level of the last used X10 unit.
 It does this by obtaining the current light level of the corresponding device using the Domoticz HTTP/JSON API and then sets the new decreased or increased light level using the same API.

 ## Status

-This is only version 0.2, but it works and is already in use.
+This version works and is already in use but it has limitations which include:

-Current limitations include:

   - HTTP requests only
   - IPv4 host addresses only
-  - User:password not supported
+  - Username:password requests not supported.
+      - `Domoticz` and `mochas` must be on the same subnet which must be included in the **Trusted Networks (no username/password)** in the `Domoticz Security`` settings.

 ## Source